INFORMATION FOR AUTHORS

 Keywords Selection

 A list of significant keywords (or index terms) must be associated with each submitted paper.
-Select a minimum of 2 up to a maximum of 5 (recommended) keywords during one of the submission steps at the T-MRB ScholarOne Manuscripts Central (https://mc.manuscriptcentral.com/tmrb-ieee).
+Select a minimum of 2 up to a maximum of 5 (recommended) keywords during one of the submission steps at the IEEE Author Portal (https://ieee.atyponrex.com/journal/tmrb-ieee).

 T-MRB allows multimedia attachments (typically videos or datasets) to accompany a paper.
 Multimedia can be “playable” files (.mpeg, .avi, .wav, .mov, .midi, etc.) or “dataset” files (e.g., raw data with programs to manipulate them).
 Such material is intended to enhance the manuscript, increasing its clarity and its informative content.